-This post is a short excerpt from a larger and more in-depth lesson on Instagram in our Business of Blogging course.
+This post is a short excerpt from a larger and more in-depth lesson on Instagram in our Business of Blogging masterclass.

 Travel photography is one of the largest and fastest-growing niches in the travel industry, all made possible by the massive popularity of Instagram.
-While the platform has had its challenges, it is the go-to social media site for showcasing travel photography and connecting with your audience live (via Instagram Stories).
+While the platform has had its challenges, it is the go-to social media site for showcasing travel photography and connecting with your audience live (via Instagram Stories, Reels, and Live video).

 Instagram can be a struggle, it’s true, but it’s definitely still possible to grow and connect with your audience.
 While the platform isn’t as easy to grow on as it once was, there are still opportunities.
 To keep you on track, here are some tips to help you succeed on Instagram.

-Here’s a simple example from Nomadic Matt’s Instagram account where he asked a question to boost engagement.
+Here’s a simple example from my Instagram account where I asked a question to boost engagement.

 View this post on Instagram